bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 ## Styling

-Several props are provided for contoling the appearance and pacement of the sidebar.
+Several props are provided for controlling the appearance and placement of the sidebar.

 ### Title